Ondřej Kolář (footballer): Club career

 In the 2016–17 season, Kolář spent the first half on loan at Varnsdorf in the second-tier Czech National Football League, before playing with the Liberec junior side in the second half.

 Kolář transferred to Slavia Prague in January 2018 with a worth €1 million, making him the most expensive goalkeeper signing in Czech First League history.
 On 26 July that year, he signed a new contract until June 2022.

 In the 2019–20 season, Kolář kept his 17th clean sheet in his 25th match of the season, equalling the league record of clean sheets in a season held by Zdeněk Jánoš and Petr Čech.
 Earlier that season, Kolář recorded a sequence of 788 minutes without conceding a goal in the league, second of all time behind Čech's mark from the 2001–02 season.
 He finished the season on a new record 23 clean sheets from 31 games.
 He also reached his 50th clean sheet in 101 matches, becoming the fastest player to that mark.
 He was recognised for these achievements by being awarded the league's Player of the Season accolade by the Ligová fotbalová asociace.

 On 29 August 2020, Kolář scored a last minute penalty in a 3–0 victory against Příbram.
 During a Europa League match against Rangers on 18 March 2021, he was stretchered off with a fractured skull after a ducking into the boot of Kemar Roofe.
 The incident resulted in UEFA giving Roofe a four-match ban and Kolář being forced to wear a head guard for the remainder of his career.

 Kolář lost his status as Slavia's first choice goalkeeper at the start of the 2022–23 season behind Aleš Mandous.
-On 2 October 2022, kept a clean sheet in a 3–0 league victory Slovan Liberec.
+On 2 October 2022, he kept a clean sheet in a 3–0 league victory over Slovan Liberec.